All Mowers - WiFi & APP - Blynk2.0

 Description: Here you can write whatever.

 4. The firmware configuration that's now given will need to be copied to the start of the NodeMCU Arduino code.
-Copy this now and keep it sage or you can already add it to the Arduino code.
+Copy this code now and keep it safe or you can already add it to the Arduino code.
 This will link the NodeMCU to the App you create and allow you to update the WiFi credentials on the NodeMCU.